 Cryotherapy is the act of using ice or cold materials to help ease pain and inflammation.

-The most common way for administering cryotherapy treatment is by putting an ice pack on the affected part or dipping it in freezing water.
+The most common way to administer cryotherapy treatment is by putting an ice pack on the affected part or dipping it in freezing water.

 And we all have done this in some measure for one bodily issue or another.

 Hippocrates was the first documented person who felt that “cold can relieve pain” thousands of years ago.
 This idea has been revitalized in recent decades.

 Various scientific studies have shown how “cold” helps relieve ailments like headaches, migraines, and more severe problems like arthritis.

 There are two forms of cryotherapy used for different reasons.
 Healthcare providers employ the first extreme cold method to freeze and subsequently destroy the abnormal tissue.
 In addition, the practitioners may use argon gas, liquid nitrous oxide, or liquid nitrogen to create a cold-like condition.

 The first form is used in many types of treatments, including cryosurgery or cryoablation.

 The latter uses liquid nitrogen locally to destroy the abnormal cells and is used to treat a tumour or cancerous cells.